gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-clodui.md

 ---
 title: Host on Clodui
 linktitle: Host on Clodui
-description: Clodui optimizes your website files for speed and serve from a global CDN
+description: Clodui optimizes your website files for speed and serves from a global CDN
 godocref: ""
 publishdate: "2020-05-16"
 lastmod: ""